christopherwheeler/R_course_project/R_course_github.md

 create a cross plot of all the variables to check for any obvious correlations.
 When I first tried using plot with the whole data frame, I got an error saying that the margins were too large.
-I next tried to use a subsetted data frame with just the chemistry
+I next tried to use a subsetted data frame with a portion of the analytes.

 ``` r
 # subset original df to one with just chemical concentrations